-The financial intermediary sector has been a competitive area that has grown over the past decade due to several factors.
-One factor is the increasing use of derivatives to manage risk or to take advantage of the anticipated direction of a market by allowing users to protect gains and/or guard against losses in the price of underlying assets without having to buy or sell the underlying assets.
+The financial intermediary sector has been a competitive area that grew over the first half of the past decade due to several factors.
+One factor was the increasing use of derivatives to manage risk or to take advantage of the anticipated direction of a market by allowing users to protect gains and/or guard against losses in the price of underlying assets without having to buy or sell the underlying assets.
 Derivatives are often used to mitigate the risks associated with interest rates, equity ownership, changes in the value of foreign currency, credit defaults by corporate and sovereign debtors and changes in the prices of commodity products.
-Over the past decade, demand from financial institutions, financial services intermediaries and large corporations has increased volumes in the wholesale derivatives market, thereby increasing the business opportunity for financial intermediaries.
+For the period from 1998 through 2007, demand from financial institutions, financial services intermediaries and large corporations has increased volumes in the wholesale derivatives market, thereby increasing the business opportunity for financial intermediaries.

-Another key factor in the growth of the financial intermediary sector over the past decade has been the increase in the number of new financial products.
+Another key factor in the growth of the financial intermediary sector during the same timeframe was the increase in the number of new financial products.
 As market participants and their customers strive to mitigate risk, new types of equity and fixed income securities, futures, options and other financial instruments have been developed.
 Most of these new securities and derivatives are not immediately ready for more liquid and standardized electronic markets, and generally increase the need for trading and require broker-assisted execution.

-In recent years, our Financial Services businesses have faced challenging market conditions.
-While our Foreign Exchange ("FX") and Equities and other businesses operated in a generally improved macro environment towards the end of 2014 our Rates and Credit businesses continued to face a challenging macro backdrop.
-The continued low volume environment facing our Rates and Credit businesses has been part of a greater industry trend that has been attributed to a number of cyclical factors, including extreme monetary policies by several major central banks including the Federal Reserve, Bank of England, Bank of Japan, and more recently, the European Central Bank.
+In recent years, our Financial Services businesses have faced more challenging market conditions.
+While our foreign exchange ("FX"), energy and commodities, and equities and other businesses operated in a generally improved macro environment in recent periods, our credit and rates businesses have continued to face a challenging macro environment that has been part of a greater industry trend which has been attributed to a number of cyclical factors, including accommodative monetary policies by several major central banks including the Federal Reserve, Bank of England, Bank of Japan and the European Central Bank.
 These accommodative monetary policies have resulted in historically low levels of volatility and interest rates across most financial markets.
-The global credit markets have also faced structural issues such as the higher bank capital requirements under Basel III.
-Consequently, these factors contributed to lower trading volumes in our Rates and Credit asset classes across most geographies in which we operate.
+The global credit markets have also faced structural issues such as increased bank capital requirements under Basel III.
+Consequently, these factors have contributed to lower trading volumes in our rates and credit asset classes across most geographies in which we operate.

 Regulators in the U.S. have finalized most of the new rules across a range of financial marketplaces, including OTC derivatives, as mandated by the Dodd-Frank Wall Street Reform and Consumer Protection Act ("Dodd-Frank Act").
-Many of these rules became effective during 2013 and 2014 with ongoing phase-ins anticipated over the course of the coming years.
-Legislators and regulators in Europe and the Asia-Pacific region have crafted similar rules, some of which were implemented in 2014, specifically those falling under the Markets in Financial Instruments Directive II ("MiFID II"), while others are expected to be implemented in the future.
+Many of these rules became effective in prior years, while ongoing phase-ins are anticipated over coming years.
+Legislators and regulators in Europe and the Asia-Pacific region have crafted similar rules, some of which have already been implemented, specifically those falling under the Markets in Financial Instruments Directive II ("MiFID II"), while others are expected to be implemented in the future.

-These OTC-related regulations and proposed rules call for additional pre- and post-trade market transparency, heightened collateral and capital standards, the transacting of certain derivatives using authorized venues, central clearing of most standardized derivatives, specific business conduct standards and the delivery of transaction data to newly designated trade repositories for public dissemination.
+These OTC-related regulations and proposed rules call for, among other actions, additional pre- and post-trade market transparency, heightened collateral and capital standards, the transacting of certain derivatives using authorized venues, central clearing of most standardized derivatives, specific business conduct standards and the delivery of transaction data to newly designated trade repositories for public dissemination.